By Jenny Hahn, President

 - Are you an exporter of defense articles?
 Today that question is a little easier to answer, as the USML in most instances, clearly defines the articles that are subject to the ITAR.
 If yes, you should obtain or maintain your registration with DOS as an exporter, so that you may apply for or continue to apply for export licenses.

-- And then there is the broker registration with DOS: Changes October 25, 2013 to ITAR Part 129 made more clear who is required to register with DOS as a broker.
-All persons located in the US (US and foreign), who are not the OEM, may be deemed to be conducting brokering activities, if they assist US or foreign manufacturers with marketing and selling their products.
+- And then there is the broker registration with DOS: Changes October 25, 2013, to ITAR Part 129 made more clear who is required to register with DOS as a broker.
+All persons located in the US (US and foreign), who are not the OEM, may be deemed to be conducting brokering activities if they assist the US or foreign manufacturers with marketing and selling their products.
 These companies/persons should register as brokers as required by ITAR Part 129.3.
-Foreign persons not located in the US and not owned or controlled by US persons assisting in the marketing or selling of US origin products do not need to register with DOS as a broker unless they actually conduct brokering activities in the US.
+Foreign persons not located in the US and not owned or controlled by US persons assisting in the marketing or selling of US-origin products do not need to register with DOS as a broker unless they actually conduct brokering activities in the US.

 While Export Control Reform has made significant changes to the USML, these changes have not changed the requirements for US companies involved in defense work or persons engaged in brokering activities to obtain or maintain registration with DOS.
 On a brighter note, the number of licenses companies are required to seek from the Department of State has been reduced and thus the annual registration fee for companies may be less than past years.